LaunchAcademy/ruby-playground/data-scraper/data-scraper.md

 ### Learning Objectives

 * Learn how to scrape information from a website and extract relevant information.
-* Use the [Net::HTTP library][net-http-library] to retrieve web pages programatically.
+* Use the [Net::HTTP library][net-http-library] to retrieve web pages programmatically.

 ### Instructions